Learning with Complementary Labels Revisited: The Selected-Completely-at-Random Setting Is More Practical: Abstract

 \section{Abstract}

 Complementary-label learning is a weakly supervised learning problem in which each training example is associated with one or multiple complementary labels indicating the classes to which it does not belong.
-Existing consistent approaches have relied on the uniform distribution assumption to model the generation of complementary labels, or on an ordinary-label training set to estimate the transition matrix.
-However, both conditions may not be satisfied in real-world scenarios.
-In this paper, we propose a novel complementary-label learning approach that does not rely on these conditions.
-We find that complementary-label learning can be expressed as a set of negative-unlabeled binary classification problems when using the one-versus-rest strategy.
-This observation allows us to propose a risk-consistent approach with theoretical guarantees.
-Furthermore, we introduce a risk correction approach to address overfitting problems when using complex models.
-We also prove the statistical consistency and convergence rate of the corrected risk estimator.
+Existing consistent approaches have relied on the uniform distribution assumption to model the generation of complementary labels, or on an ordinary-label training set to estimate the transition matrix in non-uniform cases.
+However, either condition may not be satisfied in real-world scenarios.
+In this paper, we propose a novel consistent approach that does not rely on these conditions.
+Inspired by the positive-unlabeled~(PU) learning literature, we propose an \emph{unbiased risk estimator} based on the \emph{Selected-Completely-at-Random assumption} for complementary-label learning.
+We then introduce a \emph{risk-correction approach} to address overfitting problems.
+Furthermore, we find that complementary-label learning can be expressed as a set of \emph{negative-unlabeled binary classification} problems when using the one-versus-rest strategy.
 Extensive experimental results on both synthetic and real-world benchmark datasets validate the superiority of our proposed approach over state-of-the-art methods.